Jollerprutt/proxmox-node/README.md

 The next steps will setup your network switch and Qotom Hardware.

-### 1. Configure your switch
+### 1. Configure your Network Switch
 This example is based on UniFi US-24 port switch.
 Just transpose the settings to UniFi US-48 or whatever brand of Layer 2 switch you use.
-As a matter of practice I make the last switch ports 21-24 a LAG Bond or Link Aggregation for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and the preceding 6x ports are reserved for the Qotom.
+As a matter of practice I make the last switch ports 21-24 a LAG Bond or Link Aggregation for the Synology NAS connection (referred to as 'balanced-TCP | Dynamic Link Aggregation IEEE 802.3ad' in the Synology network control panel) and the preceding 6x ports are reserved for the Qotom and pfSense OpenVPN Gateways.
 Configure your network switch LAG groups as per following table.

 | 24 Port Switch | Port ID | Port ID |Port ID | Port ID |Port ID | Port ID | Port ID |Port ID | Port ID |Port ID | Port ID | Port ID |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |